objectionary/lints/src/main/resources/org/eolang/motives/critical/formation-with-as-attributes.md

 # Formation with `@as` attributes

-In [XMIR], it's prohibited to have `@as` attributes inside the formation.
-The only valid usage for them is object app.
+In [XMIR], `@as` attributes are prohibited inside formations.
+They are only valid in object applications.

 Incorrect: